You Got This: Your Basic Interview Preparation Checklist

 The more you interview (and do interview prep!), the more you’ll have a running list of common interview questions.
 Think about your answers ahead of time so you aren’t caught off-guard.
 What is your greatest strength?
 What is your greatest weakness?
 What is one of the most challenging moments you’ve had at a prior job?

 4. Plan Questions

 Many interviewers end a session by asking if you have any more questions.
 If you truly don’t, that’s okay.
 However, asking intelligent and relevant questions at the end of an interview shows that you’ve come prepared.
 It can also prove you’re invested interested in the position/company.
-Some questions you have may come up during the conversation itself, but others may have stemmed from your interview prep and research (see #1)
+You may think of some questions during the conversation itself, but it’s always a good idea to have some questions prepared from your interview preparation and research (see #1).

 5. Print Out Your Resume (3+ copies)